adhiluphanna/deliciousrecipeh/content/post/797-simple-way-to-prepare-ultimate-lamb-mutton-kebabs.md

 ##### Steps to make Lamb/Mutton Kebabs:

-1. Crush/dice together the 2 shallots, 4 cloves of garlic, 1 inch ginger, optional green chillies, 1 tsp whole cumin seeds &amp; 1 tsp whole coriander seeds.
+1. Crush/dice together the 2 shallots, 4 cloves of garlic, 1 inch ginger, optional green chillies, 1 tsp whole cumin seeds & 1 tsp whole coriander seeds.
 Add the crushed mixture to the mincemeat.
 1. Add the chopped coriander, 1 egg, 3 tsp plain flour, 2 tsp salt OR to taste.
 Mix together.
 You can add some optional sliced green chillies too if you like it spicy!
 Mix together.
 1. Apply a little oil to your hands and shape into patties.
 Another cheat option is to get a lid from a jar and put some cling film over, brush a little oil it and then use that to shape your patties.
 1. You can deep fry, shallow fry or grill your kebabs.
 Enjoy your kebabs